Solar panels with wildflowers

 • Stage 3: Planning application submission (summer 2024)

-A detailed planning application will be submitted following our consultation.
+A detailed planning application has been submitted following our consultation.
 The proposed development will be considered by North Somerset Planning and Regulatory Committee.

 The project is managed by a regionally based maintenance team, and operations will be controlled by detailed planning conditions.